jhwa426/Angular/README.md

 ## Features

 - **Standalone App:** The project is structured as a standalone Angular application.
-- **Modules:** Utilizes Angular modules for better organization and separation of concerns.
+- **Modules:** Utilises Angular modules for better organisation and separation of concerns.
 - **Services:** Demonstrates the use of Angular services for data management and business logic.
 - **Components:** Various components for different parts of the storefront, like product listing, editing, and addition.
-- **Routing:** Implements Angular routing to navigate between different sections of the application.
+- **Routing:** Implements Angular routeing to navigate between different sections of the application.
 - **CRUD Operations:** Users can perform Create, Read, Update, and Delete operations on products.

 ## Getting Started